Join us as we go Beyond the Glass to Rias Baixas, Spain where Albariño reigns supreme.

 Exploring Rias Baixas

-Rias Baixas, a quaint Spanish wine region known for producing a diverse range of white wines, has gained international recognition over the last decade for its sweetheart varietal, Albariño.
-Located in the northwest corner of Spain, it could easily be mistaken for Ireland due to its rugged lush green hillsides.
+Rias Baixas, a quaint Spanish wine region known for producing a diverse range of white wines, has gained international recognition for its sweetheart varietal, Albariño.
+Located in the northwest corner of Spain, this region could easily be mistaken for Ireland due to its rugged lush green hillsides.

-As a moderate, wet climate area, humidity can be an issue leading to mildew and fungal disease.
+As a moderate, wet climate area, humidity can be an issue.
 Fortunately, Albariño is a thick-skinned grape that thrives in this environment.
 That, plus the fact that the vines are trained on pergolas and evenly spaced out, contributes to air circulation preventing mildew and allowing additional sunshine to encourage even ripening.
 With each of these elements aligned, the outcome is a wine that will captivate the palate with lively acidity, citrus notes and a hint of minerality.

 Getting to the Grape